xeare/resume/resume.md

 ##### Software Release Engineer
 *Kelly Services* | Longmont, CO

-* Package and release firmware for over 200+ customer facing builds for Intel's NSG division.
+* Package and release 200+ customer facing firmware builds for Intel's NSG division.
 * Communicate with customers to accomplish specific build asks daily in a fast-paced, dynamic environment.
 * Collaborate with team of 10 engineers to automate: build, post-processing, and end to end release; utilizing Atlassian's Jira Rest API.
 * Automate daily build tasks; capturing build logs to increase efficiency and tracking of firmware.
-* Utilize Pytest and Mocks to increase overall line code coverage by 25%.
+* Utilize Pytest and Mocks to simplify unittests and increase overall line code coverage by 25%.
 * Develop Selenium tests for Jira-form workflow validation.
 * Coordinate build machines' maintenance by implementing thorough and repeatable regression tests.
 * Participate in peer code-reviews using git workflows and Bitbucket.